Wellington Central Library: The new Wellington Central Library

-Wellington Central Library under construction ca 1991, showing the curved glass wall facing Civic Square.
+Wellington Central Library under construction c.
+1991, showing the curved glass wall facing Civic Square.
 The former library is to the right.

 The curved wall of the library facing Civic Square, with the mezzanine entrance to the library at left.

 In 1989, Athfield Architects were commissioned to design a new Wellington Central Library.
 The brief given to the architects was for "a distinctive and attractive building that proclaims its function.
 The interior to be spacious, flexible, accessible and stimulating".
 Ian Athfield visited libraries in the United States and became interested in the vision of a library as an "information supermarket", providing as much information as possible to as many people as possible.

 The Athfield Architects design won the Environmental Award in the 1992 Carter Holt Harvey Awards and the New Zealand Institute of Architects National Award (1993).
 The library was built by Fletcher Building and Construction.

 The new Wellington Central Library was opened by the Governor-General on 9 December 1991, and the previous library building then became the City Gallery.
 Both buildings are located in Civic Square, with the new library having its main entrance on Victoria Street and another entrance from Civic Square to the mezzanine level of the building.
 A year after the opening, the library's manager Jane Hill reported that in its first year of operation the library had seen 70% more visitors, and a corresponding increase in items borrowed.
 The library had become a tourist attraction, and was popular with city workers at lunchtimes.
 She attributed the rise in numbers partly to the attractive design of the building.
 Clarks Café on the mezzanine floor also reported that the café had been very successful in its first year.